Kimmel Wins, Tylenol Loses

 as

-where we measure one more time how many checks have been lost on this administration.
+a moment where we measure one more time how many checks have been lost on this administration.

 That it's no longer,

-yeah, but if all of the vaccine experts and the doctors and scientific evidence and around the world, all the experts and people who study this all the time all say, oh, that makes no sense at all, that it just doesn't matter because RFK is off spinning in his own
+yeah, but if all of the vaccine experts and the doctors and scientific evidence and around the world, all the experts and people who study this all the time all say, oh, that makes no sense at all, that it just doesn't matter.

 world.

 And as long as it's an audience of one, as long as he can keep Donald Trump happy, that is all that matters.
+Do you think your colleague Bill Cassidy, like,

-claimed to have gotten all these reassurances from RFK Jr.
+claimed to have gotten all these reassurances from RFK Jr. Have you talked to him about it?
+Like, you know, I can't tell.

 It's hard to tell if he was willfully

 like, was he snowed or did he allow himself to be snowed?
+I can't tell.
+Look, I don't know.

 I wasn't in the room.
+I'm not in his head.

-But I do know
+But I do know that

 this business around the vaccines,

-that good people who've worked in this field, including Dr.
+that good people who've worked in this field, including Dr. Senator Cassidy,

-Senator Cassidy, have expressed over
+have expressed over and over

-So I just looked at what he says is a problem
+their deep concerns if Americans are not getting vaccines.
+So I just look at what he says is a problem

-and then try to figure out not so much the backwards where where did the wheels come off the bus
+and then try to figure out not so much the backwards,

-but the forward
+but the forward.

-so what are we going to do about that
+So what are we going to do about that?

-what where do we find the place
+Where do we find the place

 to be able to get these vaccines

-back to a place a where they're available but b where more more people get a truthful answer yeah about the risks of having unvaccinated children And it does seem like with all things, it comes back to win the House.
+back to a place, A, where they're available, but B, where more people get a truthful answer about the risks of having unvaccinated children.

-It would be great to win the Senate too, but either way, build a bipartisan support for
+And could we also win the Senate?
+It'd be great to win the Senate too, but either way, build a bipartisan support for

 vaccines, given that it remains